semaphoreci/semaphore/docs/docs/reference/semaphore-cli.md

 ## Working with pipelines

-This section describes in detail how to create, edit, and rebuild pipelines using the Semaphore CLI
+This section describes in detail how to create, edit, and rebuild pipelines using the Semaphore CLI.

 ### sem get pipeline {#sem-get-pipeline}